sarikamehra5390/Cyber-InfoSoft-Corporation/README.md

 # Cyber InfoSoft Corporation Website

-A professional, responsive website for Cyber InfoSoft Corporation, specializing in custom app development, game development, website development, and digital solutions for businesses of all sizes.
+A professional, responsive website for Cyber InfoSoft Corporation, specializing in custom website development for small businesses and startups.

 ## File Structure